Limit theorems for cloning algorithms: Interacting Particle Approximations

 describe mean-field observables averaged over the particle ensemble which are generally of most interest, e.g.\ for the estimator \eqref{LTN} of the SCGF it is sufficient to consider such functions, as shown in Section \ref{4.1}.
 In general the goal is to approximate $\mu_t (f)$ for a given $f\in\CC (E)$, so it is natural to set up the auxiliary particle approximation in a permutation invariant way and use mean-field observables.\\

 To better understand the above assumptions, recall that the carr\'{e} du champ of an interacting particle system is a quadratic operator associated to the fluctuations of the process, whereas the generator determines the expected behaviour of the observables $F({\xi}_t)$.
 Thus, Assumption \ref{ass_IPS} implies that trajectories of mean-field observables in a particle approximation coincide in expectation with average trajectories of the McKean representation they are based on \eqref{ass_generator}, and concentrate on their expectation with diverging $N$ \eqref{ass_carre}.
-We include the operators $G_\mu$ explicitly in \eqref{ass_carre}, because it allows to state the condition in a convenient form and we anticipate it being useful in further analysis.
-Condition \eqref{bounded_jumps} assures that at any given time only a bounded number of particles can change their state, which is a mild technical assumption, necessary for applying Lemma \ref{lemma6.2} in the proof of the $L^p$ error estimates. \end{remark}
+We include the operators $G_\mu$ explicitly in \eqref{ass_carre}, because it allows the condition to be stated in a convenient form and we anticipate it being useful in further analysis.
+Condition \eqref{bounded_jumps} assures that at any given time only a bounded number of particles can change their state, which is a mild technical assumption, necessary to allow the application of Lemma \ref{lemma6.2} in the proof of the $L^p$ error estimates. \end{remark}

 \begin{thm} Consider a sequence of particle approximations satisfying Assumption \ref{ass_IPS} with empirical distributions $\mu_t^N$ \eqref{emea}.
 Under Assumption \ref{ass_expstab_generic}, for every $p\geq 2$ there exists a constant $c_p>0$ independent of $N$ and $T$ such that